LavanyaBanga/LavanyaBanga/README.md

 - 🧑‍🍳 Solved **150+ problems on CodeChef**
 - 🐍 Built **20+ Python mini-projects and UI-based applications**
 - 🤖 Built **6 projects using MERN Stack and Generative AI**
-- 🌐 Built and deployed web applications using HTML, CSS, and JavaScript
 - 📄 Co-author of an IEEE research paper:
   **"Hybrid DNA Computing and Machine Learning Classifier for Scalable Fraud Detection"**
 - 🌍 Contributor at Social Summer of Code